Back-of-pack nutrition declarations are mandatory in most countries

 Packaged food is overtaking meals prepared from scratch in many diets around the world.
 It can be difficult for consumers to assess the nutritional value of packaged foods, which are often processed and frequently contain high levels of harmful nutrients such as added sugars, sodium and saturated fats.1 Consumers are confronted by a multitude of product options, and may be confused by misleading health claims on packs.
 There is evidence that increased consumption of highly processed food and drinks is contributing significantly to the global epidemic of overweight and obesity.1

 The food label is contested real estate.
-For the food industry, the label provides marketing space.
+For the food industry, the food label provides marketing space.
 For governments, it is a potential public health tool.
 In Australia and globally, there are a range of both mandatory requirements and voluntary initiatives that shape how nutrition information is presented to consumers.

 As a public health intervention, nutrition labelling is important to inform and guide consumers towards healthier choices.
 It also has the potential to influence the behaviour of food companies by incentivising them to create healthier recipes.
 There are various components of food labelling, as detailed below.